 - You will answer telephone calls to the practice and screens for referral

-ABC Company is recruiting for a Medical Assistant to provide both clinical and front-desk sup at ABC Health Centers.
+ABC Company is recruiting a Bilingual Medical Assistant to provide clinical and front-desk support at ABC Health Centers.

-Assists in examination and treatment of patients under a Provider’s direction by performing the following duties.
+Assists in the examination and treatment of patients under a provider’s direction by performing the following duties.